Reddit: 2015 CEO change and subreddit bannings

 After Ellen Pao became CEO in 2014, she was initially a target of criticism by users who objected to the deletion of content critical of herself and her husband.
 Later on June 10, 2015, Reddit shut down the 150,000-subscriber "fatpeoplehate" subreddit and four others citing issues related to harassment.
 This move was seen as very controversial; some commenters said that the bans went too far, while others said that the bans did not go far enough.
 One of the latter complaints concerned a subreddit that was "expressing support" for the perpetrator of the Charleston church shooting.
-Responding to the accusations of "skewed enforcement", Reddit reaffirmed their commitment to free expression and stated, "There are some subreddits with very little viewership that get highlighted repeatedly for their content, but those are a tiny fraction of the content on the site."
+Responding to the accusations of "skewed enforcement", Reddit reaffirmed its commitment to free expression and stated, "There are some subreddits with very little viewership that get highlighted repeatedly for their content, but those are a tiny fraction of the content on the site."

 On July 2, Reddit began experiencing a series of blackouts as moderators set popular subreddit communities to private, in an event dubbed "AMAgeddon", a portmanteau of AMA ("ask me anything") and Armageddon.
 This was done in protest of the recent firing of Victoria Taylor, an administrator who helped organize citizen-led interviews with famous people on the popular AMA subreddit.
 Organizers of the blackout also expressed resentment about the recent severance of the communication between Reddit and the moderators of subreddits.
 The blackout intensified on July 3 when former community manager David Croach gave an AMA about being fired.
 Before deleting his posts, he stated that Ellen Pao dismissed him with one year of health coverage when he had cancer and did not recover quickly enough.
 Following this, a Change.org petition to remove Pao as CEO of Reddit Inc. reached over 200,000 signatures.
 Pao posted a response on July 3 as well as an extended version of it on July 6 in which she apologized for bad communication and not delivering on promises.
 She also apologized on behalf of the other administrators and noted that problems already existed over the past several years.
 On July 10, Pao resigned as CEO and was replaced by former CEO and co-founder Steve Huffman.

 In August, Steve Huffman introduced a policy which led to the banning of several offensive and sexual communities.
 Included in the ban was lolicon, to which Huffman referred as "animated CP [child porn]".
 Some subreddits had also been "quarantined" due to having "highly-offensive or upsetting content" such as r/European, r/swedenyes, r/drawpeople, r/kiketown, r/blackfathers, r/greatapes, and r/whitesarecriminals.